 The coronavirus currently affects everyone in some way.
-The exciting thing about it is how different the extent can be: It’s brought more movement to the VR scene and there are applications that are actually benefiting from the Covid-19 lockdown.
+The exciting thing about it is how different the extent can be: It’s brought more movement to the VR scene and there are applications that are actually benefiting from the Covid-19 lockdown beside social media.
 Such as the virtual events.

 Even though I have already been able to take a closer look at some VR platforms as a consultant, the providers themselves should not be the topic today.
 I am more interested in showing what hidden potential immersive audio can bring to such virtual conferences, networking, or whatever events, and where solutions are still needed.

-This phenomenon is similar in VR, only much more complex: Because you are in a virtual space, you have to think spatially when you listen to the sound.
+Ever noticed: a Skype, Zoom Meeting usually do not start with a “Hello”.
+Instead, you greet each other more with a “Can you hear me?!” in front of your smartphone or computer screen.
+This phenomenon is similar in virtual reality, only much more complex: Because you are in a virtual space with other participants, you have to think spatially when you listen to the sound.

 At real events, a few meters of distance is enough to make sure that nobody is listening in unintentionally.
 Reverberation is a major factor that helps to convey a sense of presence.
 Imagine a staircase where you are having a conversation.
 In reality, your own voice and that of the person you are talking to echo through every floor.
 As a result, our brain directly knows how loud we need to speak and who is likely to hear us.

 So in reality, we hear our voice twice.
 One part is emitted through the room, reflected and perceived by our ear.
 And one part is transmitted directly from the speech organ without detours as bone sound.
 This also leads to the fact that our own voice sounds so unfamiliar to us on recordings – we simply hear ourselves differently.